ammarhakim/gkylgpuhack/NERSCHack-2023/README.md

 2. Develop further GPU capabilities for the gyrokinetic solver in Gkeyll.
 3. Measure, understand and, if possible, enhance the performance scaling of the gyrokinetic solver in Gkeyll.

+A summary of the gyrokinetic model and some code capabilities can be found in `gkeyll_gyrokinetics_summary.pdf`.

 ## On the Gkeyll code

 The Gkeyll code consists 4 github repositories: gkylcas, gkylzero, gkyl and postgkyl.
 In this hackathon we